 Amazon is a crowded marketplace, there’s no denying that.
 Successful sellers must use every tool in their kit to make themselves stand out from the competition.
 More consumers than ever are reading product reviews and seller feedback.
 Sure, it’s important to try and set the best price possible, but a seller or product’s reputation is often a determining factor in purchase decisions.
 There’s no golden number of 4 or 5-star reviews to aim for, but the more positive reviews your Amazon store or item gains, the more reputable your brand becomes to potential customers.

-Does Getting More Amazon Product Reviews Equal More Sales?
+Get More Amazon Product Reviews To Generate More Sales

 The more credibility your brand or product has, the more likely a potential customer is to make their purchase from your store.
 Earning a buy box might not be in the cards right now, or paying for Amazon ads might not be within your marketing budget, but gaining product reviews is an inexpensive and quick way to boost the desirability of your products.